racket/racket/racket/src/native-libs/README.txt

    out for "/usr/opt/local" paths, which means that you have accidentally links to MacPorts libraries.

  * All ".dylib"s should use two-level namespaces.
-Use `otool -vh' and look for "TWOLEVEL" in the output to double check that a library build uses two-level namespaces.
+Use `otool -vh` and look for "TWOLEVEL" in the output to double check that a library build uses two-level namespaces.